design-patterns-in-ruby/design-patterns-in-ruby/README.md

 This design pattern is good at solving contained, well-bounded problems.
 Some characteristic uses of the interpreter design pattern are:

-* Pattern matching languages such as regular expressions
+- Pattern matching languages such as regular expressions
-* Query languages such as SQL
+- Query languages such as SQL
-* Configuration languages(e.g. languages describing communication protocols).
+- Configuration languages (e.g. languages describing communication protocols)

 #### Implementation